{getToc} $title={Table of Contents}

 Welcome to the vibrant city of Marrakech, where the bustling markets and intricate architecture are just a few of the things that make this destination so enchanting.

-As a local who has lived in Morocco my entire life, I bring firsthand experience and insights into the vibrant culture and hidden gems of Marrakech.
+As a local who has lived in Morocco my entire life, I bring firsthand experience of how Ramadan is observed, including the traditions, meals, and communal spirit during this special month.

 As Ramadan approaches, a special energy fills the air as locals and visitors alike come together to observe this sacred month of fasting, prayer, and reflection.